scipy-conference/scipy_proceedings/papers/henry_schreiner/00_main.rst

 There are several tags provided: ``bh.loc(float)`` converts a data-coordinate into bin coordinates, and supports addition/subtraction.
 For example, ``hist[bh.loc(2.0) + 2]`` would find the bin number containing 2.0, then add two to it.
 There are also ``bh.underflow`` and ``bh.overflow`` tags for accessing the flow bins.

 Slicing is supported, and works much like NumPy, though it does return a new Histogram object.
 You can use tags when slicing.
 A single value, when mixed with a slice, will select out a single value from the axes and remove it, just like it would in NumPy (you will see later why this is very useful).
 Most interesting, though, is the third parameter of a slice - normally called the step.
 Stepping in histograms is not supported, as that would be a set of non-continuous but non-discrete bins; but you can pass two different types of tags in.
 The first is a "rebinning" tag, which can modify the axis -- ``bh.rebin(2)`` would double the size of the bins.
-The second is a reduction, of which ``bh.sum`` is provided; this reduces the bins along an axes to a scalar and removes the axes.
+The second is a reduction, of which ``bh.sum`` is provided; this reduces the bins along an axes to a scalar and removes the axes; ``builtins.sum`` will trigger this behavior as well.
+User provided functions will eventually work here, as well.
 Endpoints on these special operations are important; leaving off the endpoints will include the flow bins, including the endpoints will remove the flow bins.
-So ``hist[::bh.sum]`` will sum over the entire histogram, including the flow bins, and ``hist[0:len:bh.sum]`` will sum over the contents of the histogram, not including the flow bin.
-Note that Python's `len` is a perfectly valid tag in this system - start and stop tags are simply callables that accept an axis and return an index from ``-1`` (underflow bin) to ``len(axis)+1`` (overflow bin).
+So ``hist[::sum]`` will sum over the entire histogram, including the flow bins, and ``hist[0:len:sum]`` will sum over the contents of the histogram, not including the flow bin.
+Note that Python's `len` is a perfectly valid in this system - start and stop tags are simply callables that accept an axis and return an index from ``-1`` (underflow bin) to ``len(axis)+1`` (overflow bin), and axes support ``len()``.

 Setting is also supported, and comes with one more nice feature.
 When you set a histogram with an array and one or more endpoints are empty and include a flow bin, you have two options; you can either match the inner size, which will leave the flow bin(s) alone, or you can match the total size, which will fill the flow bins too.
 For example, in the following snippet the array can be either size 10 or size 12: